ishashahwork/A-B_Testing_Analysis/README.md

 Goal: Evaluate A/B testing results and decide which marketing strategy works the best.

 Key Findings:
-1. SQL Analysis Results
+1. SQL Analysis Results:
    The average sales per promotion showed that Promotion 1 had the highest sales (58.1K), followed by Promotion 3 (55.4K), and Promotion 2 had the lowest sales (47.3K).
    The weekly trend analysis showed that these differences in sales remained consistent across all four weeks, meaning the effect of promotions was stable over time.

-2. R Statistical Results
+2. R Statistical Results:
-ANOVA (Testing if promotions differ significantly)
-The ANOVA test showed a highly significant difference (p-value = 6.77e-10), confirming that at least one promotion performed significantly better than the others.
+   ANOVA (Testing if promotions differ significantly) The ANOVA test showed a highly significant difference (p-value = 6.77e-10), confirming that at least one promotion performed significantly better than the others.

    Tukey's HSD Test (Comparing specific promotions) Promotion 1 vs. Promotion 2:
    Promotion 1 performed significantly better than Promotion 2 (+10.77K in sales, p < 0.0001).
    This means Promotion 1 was far more effective than Promotion 2.
    Promotion 3 vs. Promotion 2:
    Promotion 3 also performed significantly better than Promotion 2 (+8.04K in sales, p = 0.0000055).
    This shows Promotion 2 was the least effective strategy.
    Promotion 1 vs. Promotion 3:
    There was no significant difference (p = 0.2444), meaning both Promotion 1 and Promotion 3 performed similarly.

    Assumption Tests (Checking if data meets statistical assumptions) Shapiro-Wilk Normality Test: p-value < 0.05 → Data is not normally distributed.
 However, ANOVA is robust with large samples.
    Levene's Test for Variance Homogeneity: p-value = 0.28 → Variances are equal, so ANOVA results are valid.

 Recommendations:
 1. Best Promotion Strategy